PRX/docs.prx.org/Ticket-&-Issue-Management.md

 ### How do we use estimates?

 ## Labels
+### Milestone Goal
+Used to identify the issue that provides a high level overview for a milestone.
 ### reviewplx
 Waiting on input from the current assignee.
 If you need someone to review
 ### estimateplx
 Issues with this label are needing an effort estimate from the current assignee.
-### verified
-Applied to issues that have been verified to be working as expected in the deployed environment.